hasnainrabby/quize_app/README.md

-# quize_app
+# quiz_app

 A new Flutter project.
+Simple General Knowledge Question App.

 ## Getting Started
+Adding image in project.UI design.Create model class Question.Create Question Bank inside List.
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: